intelkevinputnam/pmem-csi/DEVELOPMENT.md

 alone) if you have enough space, or you can choose to delete those using `ndctl` on node.

-## Notes about accessing system directories in a container
+## Accessing system directories in a container

 The PMEM-CSI driver will run as container, but it needs access to system directories /sys and /dev.
 Two related potential problems have